PuneethKshetty/HACKTOBERFEST2022/CONTRIBUTING.md

 Step 3 : Fork this project by clicking on "FORK"

-Step 4 : Create a JSON data inside "Contributors" folder .
-Generate the JSON data same as given in demo :)
+Step 4 : Add any program you know :)

-Step 5 : After filling the details.
-Click on "Commit Changes"
+Step 5 : After filling just Click on "Commit Changes"

 Step 6 : Create a Pull request that's it.